Skip to main content

 3. Minidisk level

 The last level of control is the minidisk level which is managed by the CP command SET MDCACHE MDISK or MINIOPT statements in the system directory.
 By default minidisk cache is enabled at the minidisk level.
 One can explicitly specify ON for minidisks on devices with a DFLTOFF setting or OFF for minidisks on devices with a DFLTON setting.
 The choice between track level caching and record level caching is also made at the minidisk level.
-Support for this was introduced in VM/ESA 2.3.0 and in VM/ESA 2.1.0 and 2.2.0 with APAR VM61045.
-The APAR version only has support of the CP SET command changes for record level minidisk caching.

 The ability also exists to flush data from minidisk cache for particular devices and minidisks with the SET MDCACHE RDEV FLUSH or SET MDCACHE MDISK FLUSH commands.